Mobenga/ngen-xml-parser/README.md

 # NGen XML Parser

+##Versions
+* 1.0.1 Added support for arbitrary entity mappings, e.g. instances do not require unique object class in branch

 ## Introduction

 The NGen XML Parser is a generic XML parser engineered for n-to-m mapping from XML(s) to Java Object(s).
 It is designed to efficiently map different XML's with different schema from different data sources to a common Java data model.
 It is based upon a StAX parser library and it requires Java 8 or greater.
 It is particularly competitive during the following preconditions.